reichherzerp/PropPy/README.md

 ### Installation
 #### Installing with pip
-If you are using Linux or maxOS you can install PropPy with pip:
+If you are using Linux or macOS you can install PropPy with pip:
 ```
 pip install proppy
 ```